 Pill imprint RIFAMATE RIFAMATE has been identified as Rifamate 150 mg / 300 mg.

 Rifamate is used in the treatment of tuberculosis, active and belongs to the drug class antituberculosis combinations.
 FDA has not classified the drug for risk during pregnancy.
-Rifamate 150 mg / 300 mg is classified as a Schedule N controlled substance under the Controlled Substance Act (CSA).
+Rifamate 150 mg / 300 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name: